Let's face it.

 The sensor is the place where the image is created inside the camera.
 It's made of photosites or semiconductors sensitive to light.

 When the photons of the light beam impact on the photosites, they are captured and processed, generating the digital image of the scene that the camera sees.

-But for now, I want you learn that these parameters allow you to control the exposure and the creative effects that we'll see in section 4.
+I want you learn that these parameters allow you to control the exposure and the creative effects that we'll see in section 4.

 Now, before going into the details, let's dig a little deeper into the concept of exposure triangle.